Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Observations

 \subsection{Search for X-ray Precursors}

-For the model by \citet{metzger2022} with runaway mass transfer leading up to the dynamical merger of a stripped star and compact-object companion, one might expect X-ray and UV/optical precursor emission before the LFBOT \citep{Tsuna2024}.
+One way to distinguish between LFBOT progenitor models could be to detect precursor emission: this might be expected in a model with runaway mass transfer leading up to the dynamical merger of a stripped star and compact-object companion \citep{metzger2022,Tsuna2024} but not in e.g., a core collapse scenario.
 We searched for X-ray precursor emission in the eROSITA-DE Data Release 1 (DR1). eROSITA \citep{eROSITA} is the soft X-ray instrument onboard the orbital observatory Spectrum-Roentgen-Gamma (SRG; \citealt{SRG2021}).
 DR1 comprises data from the first six months, which ended in June 2020 \citep{Merloni2024,TubinArenas2024}.

 Of the thirteen LFBOTs in Table~\ref{tab:summary}, three were in the footprint of eROSITA-DE DR1: AT2022abfc, CSS161010, and AT2024wpp.
 For each object, we used the products from \citet{TubinArenas2024} and \citet{Merloni2024} to determine if there was a detection at the source position, and if not, obtained a 0.2--2.3\,keV upper limit (the most sensitive energy range for eROSITA).
-The closest catalogued sources were $5.5^{\prime}$ (AT2022abfc), $3^{\prime}$ (CSS161010), and $2^{\prime}$ (AT2024wpp), too distant to be associated.
+As each field was only imaged once in this data release, we only check for consistency in position and allow the observation to be at any time.
+The closest catalogued sources were offset by $5.5^{\prime}$ (AT2022abfc), $3^{\prime}$ (CSS161010), and $2^{\prime}$ (AT2024wpp), too distant to be associated (the spatial resolution of eROSITA is $<10^{\prime\prime}$, \citealt{eROSITA}).

-For AT2022abfc and AT2024wpp (the two objects for which the eROSITA observations were prior to the LFBOT), the limits are $9.1\times10^{42}$\,erg\,s$^{-1}$ corresponding to 2.7\,yr pre-LFBOT, and $9.0\times10^{41}$\,erg\,s$^{-1}$ corresponding to 4.7\,yr pre-LFBOT, respectively.
-For CSS161010, the eROSITA limit is $1.5\times10^{41}$\,erg\,s$^{-1}$, 3.4\,yr after the LFBOT.
+For AT2022abfc and AT2024wpp (the two objects for which the eROSITA observations were prior to the LFBOT), the limits are $9.1\times10^{42}$\,erg\,s$^{-1}$ corresponding to 2.7\,yrs pre-LFBOT, and $9.0\times10^{41}$\,erg\,s$^{-1}$ corresponding to 4.7\,yrs pre-LFBOT, respectively.
+For CSS161010, the eROSITA limit is $1.5\times10^{41}$\,erg\,s$^{-1}$, 3.4\,yrs after the LFBOT.
 The next eROSITA data release (scheduled for mid-2026) will provide more stringent upper limits (i.e., closer to the LFBOT time).